aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-uplink-configuration.md

           enabled: <bool; default=False>
           downlinks:

-            # Add all underlay downlinks of the switch as the downstream interfaces of the configured Link Tracking Group(s).
+            # Add all underlay downlinks of the switch as the downstream interfaces of the configured Link Tracking Group.
+            # If no `group` is specified for downlinks, the downlinks will be linked to the first available tracking group
+            # i.e. either the default `LT_GROUP1` or the first from the configured list.
             enabled: <bool; default=False>

             # Link Tracking Group Name.
-            # Group name should be any one of the groups defined under "groups".
+            # Group name should be any one of the groups defined under "link_tracking.groups".
             group: <str>

           # Link Tracking Groups.